 Whether or not he lived to report the wilderness trip, it would not be wasted.
 That is the beauty of our culture of patrols: survival and non-survival of a chosen transect are both data of equal value.
 So-and-so arrives and returns; so-and-so does not; from a sufficient number of such Wayfarings, the cartographers plot the sfy, the safety-contours of their maps.
 A procedure wasteful of human life, you might think.
 Yet the alternative route, the path of understanding, is fraught with greater peril – for understanding can lead all too easily to involvement with non-human Uranian powers who are greater than we Nenns.
 Far better for our human identity to rely upon the fluctuating lines of our sfy.
 From copious and well-plotted safety-contours, statistical silhouettes emerge, impressionistic shadows which commonly suffice as a system of alerts to the dangers lying in wait on the plains of Ooranye.

 Our maps, therefore, are updated on an almost daily basis.
-Their statistical shadows, those wavy contoured masks of peril, which our strong city-states can reduce but never eradicate, ensure that the vocation of Wayfaring remains ever vital, and constantly provides the route to an inexhaustible supply of adventure for foregrounders and backgrounders alike.
+Their statistical shadows, those wavy contoured masks of peril which our strong city-states can reduce but never eradicate, ensure that the vocation of Wayfaring remains ever vital, and constantly provides the route to an inexhaustible supply of adventure for foregrounders and backgrounders alike.
 Foregrounders, of course, are taken via Wayfaring along their paths of destiny towards the climax of a completed story-line.
-But a backgrounder can quite well help it along.
+But backgrounders too can help the force and momentum of a story.
 Backgrounders can set off on their voyages with the satisfaction that “doing one’s statistical bit”, risking one’s life to gain a datum, is meaningful and honourable, like the contribution of those essential extras in the crowd scenes of your Terran movies.

 This may be goodbye, thought Nyav, prompted by a quick side-glimpse of his own little dwelling, which became visible to him during one protracted moment among the shifting views on his way to the city boundary.
 Dempelath had assigned him the most humble of nooks, as befitted a backgrounder: a home staked out in the curve of a city pipe at the point where it veered round a tower.
 Nothing but a bafract skin – a translucent kind of tarpaulin much used by the poorer elements in the city – enclosed its bit of space, standing out like a slightly swollen elbow-joint in the great pipe.
 Yes, a typical backgrounder’s home – and yet, the thought flashed through Nyav’s mind, it could equally have been the home of a foregrounder starting in obscurity.
 For that was the manner of countless epics which head out from dimness to final glory.
 Could have been.